Fire Art Guidelines

 Required Inspections

-FAST will inspect your vehicle’s flame effects at the Department of Mutant Vehicles on playa to ensure you’ve followed all the requirements for safely constructing and operating the flame effects.
+FAST will inspect your vehicle’s flame effects at the DMV on playa to ensure you’ve followed all the requirements for safely constructing and operating the flame effects.
 Failure to pass this inspection will result in your not being allowed to operate the flame effect on your vehicle.

 Construction of Mutant Vehicle Flame Effects

-When incorporating flame effects, Mutant Vehicle artists must not only follow the General Flame Effects Guidelines, but also take into consideration the following factors in the design and construction of flame effects for their vehicles:
+When incorporating flame effects, mutant vehicle artists must not only follow the General Flame Effects Guidelines, but also take into consideration the following factors in the design and construction of flame effects for their vehicles:

-• The use of wood fires or liquid-fueled flame effects on Mutant Vehicles is prohibited.
+• The use of wood fires or liquid-fueled flame effects on mutant vehicles is prohibited.

 • Transporting open acetylene cylinders, and use of acetylene in flame effects on mobile art is prohibited.

 • Route your hoses inboard and away from hot exhaust pipes or manifolds.
-You will be moving and you could run into an unlit object on the playa or another Mutant Vehicle.
+You will be moving and you could run into an unlit object on the playa or another mutant vehicle.
 All fuel lines should be protected from potential damage due to a collision.

 • It is possible that you may have participants on your vehicle.
 The routing of fuel and electrical lines should also be such that they cannot be damaged by someone grabbing them (say, while traveling over rough terrain) or tripping over them.

-• Fuel and electrical lines should be run in such a way as to prevent rubbing, chafing, impingement or other damage that may result from normal use of vehicle.
+• Fuel and electrical lines should be run in such a way as to prevent rubbing, chafing, impingement or other damage that may result from normal use of the vehicle.

 • Fuel tanks must be mounted and secured within the vehicle so they are protected from damage caused by a collision with another vehicle or solid object, and where participants cannot step or stand on them.